-- 12 You, who are All-powerful and Almighty, O Eternal One, behold! have mercy upon us who are being withdrawn from life, like traitors, by the unreasoning insolence of lawless men. - 13 Let the heathen cower before your invincible might today, O glorious One, who have all power to save the race of Jacob. - 14 The whole band of infants and their parents with tears beseech you. - 15 Let it be shown to all the nations that you are with us, O Lord, and have not turned your face away from us; but as you said that you would not forget them even in the land of their enemies, so do you fulfil this saying, O Lord. - 16 Now, at the time that Eleazar had ended his prayer, the king came along to the hippodrome, with the wild beasts, and with his tumultuous power. - 17 When the Jews saw this, they uttered a loud cry to heaven, so that the adjacent valleys resounded, and caused an irrepressible lamentation throughout the army. - 18 Then the all-glorious, all-powerful, and true God, displayed his holy countenance, and opened the gates of heaven, from which two angels, dreadful of form, came down and were visible to all but the Jews. - 19 And they stood opposite, and filled the enemies' host with confusion and cowardice; and bound them with immoveable fetters.
+- 12 You who are All-powerful and Almighty, O Eternal One, behold!
+Have mercy on us who are being withdrawn from life, like traitors, by the unreasoning insolence of lawless men. - 13Let the heathen cower before your invincible might today, O glorious One, who have all power to save the race of Jacob. - 14 The whole band of infants and their parents ask you with tears. - 15Let it be shown to all the nations that you are with us, O Lord, and have not turned your face away from us, but as you said that you would not forget them even in the land of their enemies, so fulfill this saying, O Lord." - 16 Now, at the time that Eleazar had ended his prayer, the king came along to the hippodrome with the wild animals, and with his tumultuous power. - 17 When the Jews saw this, they uttered a loud cry to heaven so that the adjacent valleys resounded and caused an irrepressible lamentation throughout the army. - 18 Then the all-glorious, all-powerful, and true God, displayed his holy countenance, and opened the gates of heaven, from which two angels, dreadful of form, came down and were visible to all but the Jews. - 19 They stood opposite, and filled the enemies' army with confusion and cowardice, and bound them with immoveable shackles.

-20 And a cold shudder came over the person of the king, and oblivion paralysed the vehemence of his spirit.
+20 A cold shudder came over the person of the king, and oblivion paralyzed the vehemence of his spirit.

-21 They turned back the animals upon the armed forces which followed them; and the animals trod them down, and destroyed them.

-22 The king's wrath was converted into compassion; and he wept at his own machinations.

-- 23 For when he heard the cry, and saw them all on the verge of destruction, with tears he angrily threatened his friends, saying, - 24 You[^] have governed badly; and have exceeded tyrants in cruelty; and me your benefactor you[^] have laboured to deprive at once of my dominion and my life, by secretly devising measures injurious to the kingdom. - 25 Who has gathered here, unreasonably removing each from his home, those who, in fidelity to us, had held the fortresses of the country? - 26 Who has thus consigned to unmerited punishments those who in good will towards us from the beginning have in all things surpassed all nations, and who often have engaged in the most dangerous undertakings? - 27 Loose, loose the unjust bonds; send them to their homes in peace, and deprecate what has been done. - 28 Release the sons of the almighty living God of heaven, who from our ancestors' times until now has granted a glorious and uninterrupted prosperity to our affairs. - 29 These things he said; and they, released the same moment, having now escaped death, praised God their holy Saviour. - 30 The king then departed to the city, and called his financier to him, and bade him provide a seven days' quantity of wine and other materials for feasting for the Jews.
-He decided that they should keep a gladsome festival of deliverance in the very place in which they expected to meet with their destruction.
+- 21 They turned back the animals on the armed forces who followed them; and the animals trampled them and destroyed them. - 22 The king's wrath was converted into compassion; and he wept at the things he had devised. - 23 For when he heard the cry, and saw them all on the verge of destruction, with tears he angrily threatened his friends, saying, - 24 "You have governed badly, and have exceeded tyrants in cruelty.
+You have labored to deprive me, your benefactor, at once of my dominion and my life, by secretly devising measures injurious to the kingdom. - 25 Who has gathered here, unreasonably removing each from his home, those who, in fidelity to us, had held the fortresses of the country? - 26 Who has consigned to unmerited punishments those who in good will toward us from the beginning have in all things surpassed all nations, and who often have engaged in the most dangerous undertakings? - 27 Loose, loose the unjust bonds!
+Send them to their homes in peace, begging pardon for what has been done. - 28 Release the sons of the almighty living God of heaven, who from our ancestors' times until now has granted a glorious and uninterrupted prosperity to our affairs." - 29 He said these things, and they, released the same moment, having now escaped death, praised God their holy Savior.

+30 The king then departed to the city, and called his financier to himself, and asked him provide a seven days' quantity of wine and other materials for feasting for the Jews.
+He decided that they should keep a cheerful festival of deliverance in the very place in which they expected to meet with their destruction.